patternhelloworld/laravel-final-logger/README.md

       }
 ```

-<span>3. </span>error response payload : this is the same as children of the error_payload
+<span>3. </span>error response payload sample : this is the same as children of the error_payload
 ```
     // userMessage : intended to be sent to clients.
     // internalMessage : not intended to be sent to clients, but logged.